My Summer Meadow in a Cool Woody Glen of Western Pennsylvania

 My two tomboy companions were merely incidental to me.
 I paid little attention as they ran off, chasing each other.
 I knew we would reunite eventually.
 My pleasure came in reaching the meadow alone.

 The grass, cropped closer by distant grazing cows, held a pleasant fragrance.
-The cows seemed contented, and added to the blissful tranquility of that bucolic July afternoon.
+The cows seemed contented.
+Their presence added to the blissful tranquility of that bucolic July afternoon.

 The slight breeze blowing over me made lying in the roasting sun bearable.
 My pleasantly tolerable surroundings kept me from thinking of my two cacophonous noisy companions, nor of going anywhere else.